zpg6/esptool-react/examples/nextjs/README.md

 - For best performance when flashing larger files, use higher baudrates (e.g., 460800 or 921600)
 - Enable debug logging if you encounter connection issues
 - Different ESP devices require different baudrate settings - consult your device documentation
+- The WebSerial API only works in secure contexts (HTTPS), which Cloudflare Pages provides automatically

+## Browser Compatibility

+The WebSerial API is supported in:

+- Chrome 89+
+- Edge 89+
+- Opera 75+

+Firefox and Safari do not currently support the WebSerial API.

 ## License